 - Time tracking and invoicing: Log billable hours directly within projects and streamline client invoicing with accurate time reports.

-Niftypm is perfect for agencies looking for an easy-to-use tool that enhances collaboration, improves project visibility, and keeps teams aligned on deadlines and deliverables.
+Niftypm is perfect for agencies looking for an easy-to-use tool that enhances collaboration, improves project visibility, and keeps teams aligned on tight deadlines and deliverables.

 The role of data-driven decision-making in optimizing project outcomes